-SSEN Transmission is the Transmission Owner responsible for the electricity transmission network in northern Scotland.
+SSEN Transmission is responsible for the electricity transmission network in northern Scotland.
 They maintain and invest in the high voltage electricity transmission network that consists of underground and subsea cables, overhead lines on wooden poles or steel towers, and electricity substations.
-Their primary goal is to ensure the provision of safe and reliable electricity supply to communities and do so through the onboarding of a combined mix of renewable and traditional energy sources.
+Their primary goal is to ensure the provision of safe and reliable electricity supply to communities and do so through the onboarding of a combined mix of renewable energy sources.